Delphindae99/Neon-Dreamscape/README.md

 ![](preview/GNOME-1.png)
 ![](preview/GNOME-2.png)
 ### Installation
-Download the .zip file and extract contents to `~/.local/share/icons/` or  `~/.icons/`.
-If neither of these folders exists, create one.
+Run `cd ~/.icons && git clone https://github.com/Delphindae99/Neon-Dreamscape` to download files.
+(If ~/.icons/ does not exist, create it.)
+The GitHub .ZIP files do not preserve symlinks, so you must use `git clone`.

 To set icon theme, run:

 `gsettings set.org.gnome.desktop.interface icon-theme Neon-Dreamscape`